aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 1.4.1.
 Substitution Area Restrictions

 A. All substitutions must occur in the substitution area.

 B. Whenever play is live, substitutes, coaches, and team staff should never enter the pitch.

 C. Teams should use the substitution area for players about to substitute into the game and the team bench for all others.

 i.
 If a team is repeatedly illegally crowding the pitch boundary line, the officials may require all substitutes on that team to remain in the team bench unless about to substitute into the game.

 D. Any extra equipment or property not necessary for play should be kept out of the substitution area.

 i.
 Any extra balls kept in the team bench must be stored in a bag or other storage container.

-E. One substitute or team staffer at a time may leave the substitution area or team bench to check information with the scorekeeper or timekeeper, but must neither interfere with the scorekeeper or timekeeper’s duties, nor enter the pitch.
+E. One substitute or team staffer at a time may leave the substitution area or team bench to check information with the scorekeeper or timekeeper, but must neither interfere with the scorekeeper or timekeeper's duties, nor enter the pitch.

 ### 1.4.2.
 Sideline Interference

 A. Sideline interference occurs when a substitute or team staffer directly affects play in a way that disadvantages the opposing team.

 B. Substitutes may not interact with game balls outside of the player area during live play.

 ⚑ *Speaking Captain Blue Card*—Sideline interference